§ Terminology Governance Guide

 Keep reading for an important caveat to these advantages!
 (No, bring me there now)

-Decide whether you’d like to adopt as is, adopt with comment or define yourself.
+Decide whether you’d like to adopt as is, adopt with a comment, or define yourself.
 See flow diagram

 § Functionality

-For an author there are mainly three relevant functionalities.
+For an author, there are three main relevant functionalities.

-1. Spec-Up already has a basic glossary feature: def tags for defining glossary entries and ref tags for marking up terms in the spec that refer to def-tagged terms.
-Def tags only reference def tags in the same Spec-Up document.
+tags for marking up terms in the spec that refer to def-tagged terms.
+Def tags only reference def tags in the same Spec-Up document. - An

 b. every def tag defining a glossary entry has at least one ref tag pointing to it.